example42/puppetguide-slides/PuppetMatters/Architecture/Overview.md

 ## Contents

-- Components of an architecture
+- A review of Puppet essential concepts
 - Client/Master and Masterless setups
+- puppet.conf
 - Environments
 - The Control repo
 - Roles and profiles
+- Components of an architecture